Welcome to today's edition of the Rush 24-7 podcast.

 I'll give you my reasoning as the program unfolds.

-You're gonna have to forgive me.
+You're going to have to forgive me.

-I'm gonna tell you this up front.
+I'm going to tell you this up front.

-My fire was lit on this years ago.
+The Stephanopoulos story, my fire was lit on this years ago.

-But see, I've got to fight that because I know to a lot of people this is earth-shattering.
+But see, I've got to fight that because I know to a lot of people, this is earth-shattering.

-See, this is why, this is why it takes a concerted effort and a constant use of empathy.
+See, this is why it takes a concerted effort and a constant use of empathy to do this job well.

 See, I have the benefit of knowing everything.